3r1/arma-resources/README.md

 # arma-resources

-Over time this will contain everything I have made for Armagetron Advanced (Retroycycles on Steam).
+Over time this will contain everything I have made for Armagetron Advanced (Retrocycles on Steam).

 |folder|info|
 |-|-|